 -

-Make plan for uniform health record moving forward.
+Make a plan for uniform health records moving forward.
 Options are listed below:

 -